vk-cs/docs-public/docs/en/main/networks/vnet/operations/manage-lb/manage-lb.md

 1. Make sure that:

-   1. OpenStack CLI [installed](../../../../base/account/project/cli/setup) along with [add-on package](../../../../base/account/project/cli/packagessetup) `python-octaviaclient`.
+   1. Make sure that OpenStack client [is installed](/en/manage/tools-for-using-services/openstack-cli#1_install_the_openstack_client) and [authenticate](/en/manage/tools-for-using-services/openstack-cli#3_complete_authentication) to the project.
-   1. You can [authorize](../../../../base/account/project/cli/authorization) in the OpenStack CLI.
+   1. Install `python-octaviaclient` package in the OpenStack CLI client.

 1. [Get port ID](../manage-ports#viewing_a_list_of_ports_and_port_information) with Virtual IP for the necessary load balancer.
 1. [Assign a floating IP address](../manage-floating-ip#bindind_a_floating_ip_address) to a port with this ID.